-You’ve probably read a lot of case studies about people getting amazing results using email marketing.
-If you’ve tried to copy their tactics and failed, don’t feel dispirited.
-In most cases that success you read about in a 1,000-word blog post didn’t happen overnight.
+You’ve probably read a lot of case studies about people increasing their sales and revenue using email marketing.
+Don’t feel dispirited if you’ve tried to copy their tactics and failed.
+In most cases, that success you read about in a 1,000-word blog post didn’t happen overnight.

 Most marketers put years of work into learning the trade.
-That’s because there’s a lot to learn.
+That’s because there’s a lot to learn about automated drip campaigns.
 But, the basics of email marketing are remarkably simple.

-Today I’m going to run you through some of the most important things I’ve learned about achieving your business goals with an email drip campaign.
+Today, I’m going to run you through some of the most important things I’ve learned about achieving your business goals with an email drip campaign.
 You’ll learn how to generate sales using automated email sequences.

 What is an email drip campaign?

 An email drip campaign can be as complex or as simple as you want to make it.
 A classic email welcome campaign, for example, would have three emails.
 These emails are sent one after the other on consecutive days using an email autoresponder software, like GetResponse.

-Email drip campaigns can be a lot more complicated.
-They often include action-based tracking – so you send people different messages depending on what they do.
-For example, someone who doesn’t open an email might be sent a different series of messages to a person who did.
+Email drip campaigns can be a lot more complicated, though.
+They often include tracking user actions – so you target customers based on what they do.
+For example, someone who doesn’t open an email might be sent a different series of messages from what a person who opened the email receives.

 Below is a template example of an email campaign for a webinar on GetResponse.